Thirst (2010 film): Plot

-Four young friends—fashion photographers Brian and Tyson, Brian's medical student wife Noelle, and fashion model Jennifer — who is referred to by the nickname "Atheria" — travel deep into the desert for a photography session.
+Four young friends — fashion photographers Brian and Tyson, Brian's medical student wife Noelle, and fashion model Jennifer, who is referred to by the nickname "Atheria" — travel deep into the desert for a photography session.
 They suffer a car accident that renders their car hopelessly stuck in a ravine, stranding them in the desert.

 Brian separates from the party to search for a way out of the desert, while Noelle notices that Atheria begins to show signs that she is suffering from both a concussion and a subdural hematoma as a result of the crash.
 She resolves to perform an emergency procedure to relieve life-threatening intracranial pressure inside Atheria's skull, but fails to save Atheria, who dies from her injuries.
 In desperation, Tyson torches the car as a signal fire.

 Brian returns and explains that there is no sign of civilization in any direction, and thus no one to see the signal fire.
 After spending roughly 24 hours camped out by the car, Brian, Noelle, and Tyson decide that there is no hope of rescue, and realize that they have to hike out of the desert.
 Tyson advocates walking the 80 mile road that led them to their present location, since they at least know where it leads, but Noelle argues that there might be water in the mountains, which are closer.
-Brian recalls reading on a map that there is a town just west of the mountains—the only form of civilization around for many, many miles, and agrees with Noelle's plan.
+Brian recalls reading on a map that there is a town just west of the mountains, the only form of civilization around for many miles, and agrees with Noelle's plan.